TagRanger®

 Apply a Profile, Save and Commit your settings

-Then select the 3-dot menu at the top right of the Configure Tag (or Finder) screen, and Apply Network Profile to select your chosen Network Profile.
-Repeat the process selecting Apply Tag Profile if you are configuring a Tag.
+From the Configure Tag (or Finder) screen select the 3-dot menu at the top right and select Apply Tag Profile (or Apply Network Profile) to select your chosen Profile.

 There are four buttons at the bottom of the screen:

-CANCEL - Cancels any edited fields that are not saved/committed and closes the settings dialog
+CLOSE - Cancels any edited fields that are not saved/sent and closes the settings dialog after you confirm you want to discard the changes

 SAVE - Saves the changes but doesn't commit them to the Tag.
 In the Devices Tab the symbol Edited will be shown